awesome-nova/dependent-filter/README.md

 }
 ```

-In class declaration you also need to set `$related` property:
+In class declaration you also need to set `$dpendentOf` property:

 ```php
 class CityFilter extends DependentFilter